Introduction: understanding directory ecosystems

 - Review and confirm the changes before they go live

 Quick Tip: When preparing bulk update files, use spreadsheet validation functions to check for formatting issues before uploading.
-For phone numbers, ensure consistent formatting (e.g., with or without country codes) to prevent validation errors.
+For phone numbers, keep the formatting consistent (with or without country codes) to prevent validation errors.

-The California Secretary of State’s Business Entities Section exemplifies efficient bulk processing for business registrations.
-Their system allows registered agents to submit multiple statement of information filings simultaneously, significantly reducing administrative overhead for organizations managing numerous entities.
+The California Secretary of State’s Business Entities Section shows efficient bulk processing for business registrations.
+Their system lets registered agents submit multiple statement of information filings at once, cutting administrative work for organizations that manage many entities.

 - Google Business Profile Manager: Supports location groups and bulk verification